Get The Facts About Flax Seed!

 By: Jessica Drexler

 For years, rice bran has been the go-to supplement for adding calories to horse’s diets.
 Like many fat sources, rice bran should be stabilized to keep the product from going rancid.
 Rice bran also happens to be an ingredient with a reversed calcium and phosphorus ratio, but typically, not enough is fed to have a significant impact.
 Some rice bran products on the market today have added calcium to balance the ratio.
-Rice bran however is an ingredient with higher Omega-6 to Omega-3 levels, actually as high as 29:1 and this is why you may want to consider flax for calories instead.
+Rice bran is an ingredient with higher Omega-6 to Omega-3 levels, around 29:1 and this is why you may want to consider flax for calories instead.

 Flax has also been used by many horse owners as a supplement to the horse’s diet to help with hair and hoof condition.
 It was not commonly thought of as a fat supplement.
 However, there are many good reasons to add flax seed to your horses diet.
 The total fat content is much higher in flax seed than rice bran.
 A typical analysis for flax seed is around 30-40% fat and 20% protein.
 The major benefit of flax is that it provides higher levels of Omega-3 fatty acids.
 A typical ratio of Omega-6 to Omega-3’s in flax is 1:4.
 Compare that ratio to rice bran listed above.
 How can this higher Omega-3 ratio be beneficial?
 More Omega-3’s in the diet can provide anti-inflammatory responses and improve overall immunity.
 These benefits could mean a positive effect to circulation and joints as well as skin, hair and hoof condition.
 While additional research is needed in the study of omega’s, it is possible that the supplementation of Omega-3’s can help with skin allergies, respiratory inflammation, reproduction and inflammation associated with exercise and performance.